hamidreza-s/NanoChat/README.md

 How it works
 -----

-My main purpose for writing NanoChat is learning things, So I think it is good to know for you how it works and what tools and protocols it uses.
+My main purpose for writing NanoChat is learning things, so I think it is good to know for you how it works and what tools and protocols it uses.

 - For discovering other online peers in the same subnet it uses raw UDP broadcasting.